Torre Baró – Vallbona (Barcelona Metro)

-Torre Baró | Vallbona is a station on Line 11 of the Barcelona Metro.
+Torre Baró | Vallbona (/ca/) is a station on Line 11 of the Barcelona Metro.
 It is located in the neighborhood of Torre Baró, in the Nou Barris district of Barcelona.
 Opened along the rest of the line in 2003, the station is the halfway point of Line 11's 5 station route.
 The station provides a connection with the Rodalies de Catalunya station in Torre del Baró.

 Location

 The station is named after the two neighborhoods of the Nou Barris district it serves.
 Torre Baró, in which the station is actually located and the nearby neighborhood of Vallbona, which is separated from the rest of the district by a major highway right of way.
 The station is located between the streets of Avinguda d'Escolapi Càncer and Carrer de Sant Feliu de Codines.

 Torre Baró | Vallbona is the only station in Line 11 to not be completely underground, built in a trench with an opening above the tracks.
 While it used to be open to the elements, the station now features a skylight over the tracks that allows daylight to illuminate the platforms during the day.

 The station has two accesses, a lower one at Avinguda d'Escolapi Càncer and an upper one at Carrer de Sant Feliu de Codines.
 The lower access is closer to the Torre del Baró station access in Avinguda de Vallbona.